CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 uncurry× f p = f (fst p) (snd p)
 ```
 Remember that `((A × B) → C) → (A → (B → C))` is the same as `((A × B)
-→ C) → A → B → C`, and so in the definition of `curry×`, we can accept
+→ C) → A → B → C`, and so in the definition of `curry×`{.Agda}, we can accept
 three arguments `f : ((A × B) → C)`, `x : A` and `y : B`, and produce
 a `C` on the right-hand side.

 There is nothing special about functions of two arguments here, try
 writing similar functions for a function of three arguments.
 Agda can
 help us a lot here.
-For `curry3`, we know that the right-hand side is
+For `curry3`{.Agda}, we know that the right-hand
-going to be `f` applied to some argument.
-Place `f` in the hole, and
+side is going to be `f` applied to some argument.
+Place `f` in the
-type `C-c C-r` to "refine" the hole: Agda will accept `f` and create a
+hole, and type `C-c C-r` to "refine" the hole: Agda will accept `f`
-new hole for the argument.
-Agda also knows that the argument to `f`
+and create a new hole for the argument.
+Agda also knows that the
-will have to be a pair, and so hitting `C-c C-r` again will split the
+argument to `f` will have to be a pair, and so hitting `C-c C-r` again
-argument into the pair of two new holes.
-Similarly, for `uncurry3`,
+will split the argument into the pair of two new holes.
+Similarly, for
-writing `f` and refining will give three new holes, one for each
+`uncurry3`{.Agda}, writing `f` and refining will give three new holes, one
-argument that `f` expects.
+for each argument that `f` expects.

 ```
 curry3 : {A B C D : Type}